sudhanshu432/JSNavigator/4- Conditional Statement & Looping/Practice Problems/Q-3 Grading System using Conditionals.md

-# Q-2 Discount Calculator - II
+# Q-3 Grading System using Conditionals

 ## Problem Statement
 You are required to implement a grading system for a school based on the marks obtained by students in a test.
 The goal is to write a JavaScript program that determines the grade of a student using conditional statements.